-The south bank of the river may be less ungrateful than the north shore.
-The 23 November 1680, Jean Pagési, resident of Lotbinière, is in Quebec City to conclude a deal with businessman Nicolas Marion.

-What is this agreement?
-Pagesi promises to "do well and surely following the coustume hundred cords of hardwood" on the land owned by Marion in the seigneury of Lauzon.
+History of Jean Pagési dit St-Amand and Lepage** > > The south bank of the river may be less ungrateful than the north shore. > 23 November 1680, Jean Pagési, resident of Lotbinière, is in Quebec City > to conclude a deal with businessman Nicolas Marion. > > What is this agreement?
+Pagesi promises "to do well and surely following > the coustume hundred cords of hardwood" on the land owned by Marion in > the Seigniory of Lauzon.
 John immediately receives 60 payrolls.
-The other 40 will be paid to him "as and when he needs it".
-Sign market Marion, Pagési, Duquet and Rageot.

-What was Jean's main occupation in Lotbinière?
+The > other 40 will be paid to him "as and when he needs it".
+Sign market > Marion, Pagési, Duquet and Rageot. > > What was Jean's main occupation in Lotbinière?
 I do not know.
-At the 1681 census, Jean Pagési, 30 years, is presented as owner owning 2 arpents of land in cultivation.
-His neighbors are Jean Châtenay, 35 years, and Louis Montenu, 30 years.
-Do we have an association of singles?
-Jean Dania and Marguerite Vaillant are the second neighbors of Pagési.
-These, on the occasion of the baptism of their sixth and last child, appeal to Jean Pagési to sponsor Marie-Madeleine, November 8 1682.
+At the > 1681 census, Jean Pagési, 30 years, is presented as owner owning 2 > arpents of land in cultivation.
+His neighbors are Jean Châtenay, 35 > years, and Louis Montenu, 30 years.
+Do we have an association of > singles?
+Jean Dania and Marguerite Vaillant are the second neighbors of > Pagési.
+These, on the occasion of the baptism of their sixth and last > child, appeal to Jean Pagési to sponsor Marie-Madeleine, November 8 > 1682.
 The godmother was Marie-Madeleine Tousignan, said Lapointe.
-Father Claude Volant recorded the act at Pointe-de-Lévis.

-Will Jean start his home in Lotbinière?
-Nothing less certain.

-Jean Pagési was to have 34 or 35 years of age when he met Marie-Catherine Gladu.
-His parents Jean Gladu, known as Cognac, and his mother Marie Langlois had married in Cap-de-la-Madeleine, in the fall of 1665.
-Marie-Catherine, elder of a worthy family, had been born towards 1667.
-One of her sisters, Jeanne, will become a servant nun for the poor of Montreal's Hôtel-Dieu.

-How to explain that an inhabitant of Lotbinière met a girl he doubled in age at Cap-de-la-Madeleine and proposed marriage to him?
-It's a well kept secret.
-It does not appear that they had a matrimonial agreement before a notary.
-The 14 February 1684, a Monday, according to the custom, Jean and Marie-Catherine received the nuptial blessing of the abbot Louis-Pierre Thury, zealous missionary of the place.
+Father > Claude Volant recorded the act at Pointe-de-Lévis. > > Will Jean start his home in Lotbinière?
+Nothing less certain. > > Jean Pagési had to have 34 or 35 years of age when he met > Marie-Catherine Gladu.
+His parents Jean Gladu, known as Cognac, and his > mother Marie Langlois had married at Cap-de-la-Madeleine, in the fall of > 1665.
+Marie-Catherine, eldest of a worthy family, had been born to 1667. > One of her sisters, Jeanne, will become a servant nun for the poor of > Montreal's Hôtel-Dieu. > > How to explain that a resident of Lotbinière met a girl he doubled in > age in Cap-de-la-Madeleine and proposed marriage to him?
+It's a well > kept secret.
+It does not appear that they had a matrimonial agreement > before a notary.
+The 14 February 1684, a Monday, according to the > custom, Jean and Marie-Catherine received the nuptial blessing of the > abbot Louis-Pierre Thury, zealous missionary of the place.